Add Security Rules

 2. Obtain the private IP address and NSG or security list for your Oracle Data Safe private endpoint.

-You can find the network information for your Oracle Data Safe private endpoint on the Private Endpoint Information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.
+You can find the network information for your Oracle Data Safe private endpoint on the Private endpoint information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.

-3. Open the VCN for your target database.
+3. Open the VCN for your database.

 Ingress rule for NSG

-5. In your Oracle Data Safe private endpoint's NSG or security list, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the target database's private endpoint IP address (for example, 10.0.0.112/32) on the target database's port (for example, port 1522).
+5. In your Oracle Data Safe private endpoint's NSG or security list, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the database's private endpoint IP address (for example, 10.0.0.112/32) on the database's port (for example, port 1522).

 Egress security rule for NSG

-1. Obtain the subnet (or floating IP addresses if known) and the name of the NSG or security list for your target database.
+1. Obtain the subnet (or floating IP addresses if known) and the name of the NSG or security list for your database.

 2. Obtain the private IP address and the name of the NSG or security list for your Oracle Data Safe private endpoint.

-You can find this information on the Private Endpoint Information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.
+You can find this information on the Private endpoint information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.

-3. Open the VCN for your target database.
+3. Open the VCN for your database.

-4. In your target database's NSG or security list: Create an ingress rule that allows your target database's private endpoint on port 2484 to receive incoming traffic from Oracle Data Safe's private endpoint IP address (from all ports).
+4. In your database's NSG or security list: Create an ingress rule that allows your database's private endpoint on port 2484 to receive incoming traffic from Oracle Data Safe's private endpoint IP address (from all ports).

 5. In your Oracle Data Safe private endpoint's NSG or security list, do one of the following:

-• Create an egress rule that allows the Oracle Data Safe private endpoint (from all ports) to send requests to all IP addresses on the target database's subnet on port 2484.
+• Create an egress rule that allows the Oracle Data Safe private endpoint (from all ports) to send requests to all IP addresses on the database's subnet on port 2484.

 • For each floating IP address, create an egress rule that allows the Oracle Data Safe private endpoint (from all ports) to send requests to the floating IP address on port 2484.